 7. Your client doesn't respect your personal life

-Some clients just don't understand boundaries.
-They'll call you after 6pm and even at weekends, if they think they can get away with it.
-They'll want you to be 'on call' at all times and won't understand that you have a life outside of work.
+Some clients don't understand boundaries.
+They'll call you after 6 pm and even at weekends if they think they can get away with it.
+They'll want you to be 'on-call' at all times and won't understand that you have a life outside of work.

 8. Your client makes unrealistic demands

-Unrealistic demands are quite simply, unrealistic.
-Your client has to understand that you can not work to deadlines that force you to work during the weekend or out of normal office hours.
+Unrealistic demands are, quite simply, unrealistic.
+Your client has to understand that you can not work on deadlines that force you to work during the weekend or out of regular office hours.
 Just because you're a freelancer, it doesn't mean they can abuse your time in this way.
-Do it once in a bid to show loyalty and you can be sure they will expect your 'weekend' support again and again.
+Do it once in a bid to show loyalty, and you can be sure they will expect your 'weekend' support again and again.